Difference Between Mitochondria and Plastids

 Carl Benda coined the term ‘Mitochondria’ in the year 1898.
 A mitochondrion is a cell organelle that is double membrane-bound.
 It is found in the cytoplasmic area of the Eukaryotic cells.

-It is the centre of energy generation and assimilates the nutrients and liberate chemical energy in the cell in the form of ATP (Adenosine Triphosphate).
+It is the centre of energy generation, assimilating the nutrients and liberating chemical energy in the cell as ATP (Adenosine Triphosphate).

 The mitochondria also regulate the growth and death of the cells, it also indicates the cells and generates heat.
 Mitochondria play an important role in cellular respiration.

-The process by which ATP is created in the body is called Anaerobic fermentation, an exception is an anaerobic fermentation does not take place in the mitochondria of the cell.
+The process by which ATP is created in the body is called Anaerobic fermentation, and an exception is that anaerobic fermentation does not occur in the cell’s mitochondria.

 The fundamental need of mitochondria to generate ATP is glucose and oxygen.
 The energy generated through mitochondria is more than the energy created by anaerobic fermentation.

 In animals, mitochondria are oval or round in shape.
-Mitochondria is double membraned and is composed of proteins and phospholipid bilayer.
+Mitochondria is a double membrane and is composed of proteins and a phospholipid bilayer.

-Mitochondria has Five different parts: Outer membrane, inner membrane, inner membrane space, cristae, Matrix.
-Outer Membrane keeps the inner cell organelles tight/intact in place.
+Mitochondria has Five different parts: Outer membrane, inner membrane, inner membrane space, cristae, and Matrix.
+The outer Membrane keeps the inner cell organelles tight/intact in place.

-Inner Membrane has essential enzymes that catalyze the production process of ATP.
-Inner Membrane Space is the space between the inner membrane and the outer membrane of the mitochondria.
+The inner Membrane has essential enzymes that catalyze the production process of ATP.
+Inner Membrane Space is the space between the inner and outer membrane of the mitochondria.

 Matrix is the space apart from the cristae in the inner membrane is known as the Matrix.